Nutrition Policy

 This institution is an equal opportunity provider.

 Daily Snacks: Students will be served a morning and afternoon snack each day.
-Parents will be asked to provide the snacks for their child’s age group.
+The ELC is covering the cost of snacks on a trial basis.
+The morning snack will run through the hot lunch program (ELC covers the cost).
+The afternoon snack is a combination of snacks that are purchased by the ELC and snacks that have been donated by parents.
 When your child starts school or childcare please send a bulk snack to be shared.
 Teachers will store snacks in each classroom or in the kitchen and parents will be notified when their child’s group is running low on snacks.
-Parents will be asked to send additional snacks approximately once a month.
-Teachers will distribute a list of appropriate, healthy snacks and ideas.
-Please try to provide age appropriate nutritious choices low in fat and sugar that do not contain nuts.
+Make arrangements with your child’s teacher if you’d like to send an additional birthday treat.